MAA

 FAQ

 The 12-month forecast presents three scenarios.
-The Base Case (60% probability) sees the stock trading between $130 and $145 as growth stabilizes at low levels.
-The Bull Case (25% probability) targets $155-$165 on a faster operational recovery and multiple expansion.
-The Bear Case (15% probability) warns of a drop to $115-$125 if fundamentals worsen.
-The Base Case is most likely, predicated on the assumption that the current severe earnings pressure is the cyclical trough and that a gradual, slow stabilization follows, preventing a further derating of the stock.
+The Base Case (60% probability) sees the stock trading between $130 and $140, assuming flattish growth and a slight multiple contraction.
+The Bull Case (25% probability) targets $148 to $154 on an earnings recovery and sustained premium valuation.
+The Bear Case (15% probability) warns of a drop to the $120-$125 range if profitability worsens and the valuation unwinds.
+The base case is most likely, predicated on the assumption that the severe Q4 earnings decline represents a cyclical trough, not a permanent step-down, but that a return to prior peak profitability is unlikely in the near term.